Kasali Yinka Casal

+He has been responsible for the football choreography in the Apple TV series Ted Lasso since 2021.

+Playing career

 Born in London and raised in the North West area of London, Casal joined the Fulham youth academy in 2003 at the age of 16 and earned a spot on the full team reserve side two years later.
 Casal had been the leading scorer for Fulham's reserve team for the 2005–06 season.

 In March 2007 Major League Soccer club D.C.
 United signed Casal to a senior contract.
 In July he left the club.
 Then he signed for Dutch side Cambuur Leeuwarden.

 On 6 August 2008, Casal signed a two-year deal with Swindon Town for an undisclosed fee, after a successful trial.
 He made his debut for Swindon against Tranmere Rovers on the opening day of the 2008–09 season.
 He left Swindon by mutual consent on 12 January 2010.

 On 13 January 2010, Casal signed for Romanian club CFR Cluj.
 He was injured in a friendly match played in Antalya and the injury was wrongly diagnosed by the medical staff.
 In February he went on loan to Gaz Metan Mediaş, but in early March returned to Cluj.

+Film career

+In 2021, Casal was appointed to plan the choreography for Apple TV show Ted Lasso.
+Casal enlisted the help of former professional footballers Jermaine Pennant, George Elokobi, Lee Hendrie and Jay Bothroyd to play for the teams playing against the fictional AFC Richmond team managed by Jason Sudeikis' Lasso character.